ec36339/ec36639_glsl/README.md

-# ec36639_glsl
-GLSL Shader Experimentation Repository
+# GLSL Shader Experimentation Repository

+Shaders built with https://glslsandbox.com to experiment and share.
+Public, because GLSL Sandbox is also public.
+Fragments of shader code may or may not be mine.